pingcap/docs-tidb-operator/en/get-started.md

 </code></pre>
 </details>

-You're now ready to deploy TiDB Operator.
+You are now ready to deploy TiDB Operator.

 </div>